Mefitis: Functions

+Medicinal Role

 According to the archaeologist Ingrid Edlund-Berry, it is likely that the divine role of Mefitis involved healing, as sulfur is ascribed medicinal and purificatory prosperities in Roman writings.
 For instance, Pliny the Elder writes that sulfur "has a place in religious ceremonies" ("habet et in religionibus locum") and is utilized for "purifying houses by fumigation" ("ad expiandas suffitu domos").
 Moreover, the archaeologist Barbro Santillo Frizell notes that Virgil describes the usage of water to treat sheep scab, stating that "foul scab attacks sheep" and thus "the keepers bathe the whole flock in fresh streams."
 Geographically, the Ansanto sanctuary is situated nearby transhumance routes utilized by ancient farmers, which may indicate that the site functioned to treat livestock.

-It is theorized that Mefitis was originally a goddess of underground sources, such as natural springs—the fact that many of these springs were sulfurous led to her association with noxious gases.
-However, the classicist Allison Griffith argues that there is no archaeological or literary corroborating the usage of these sites for healing or bathing.
+However, the classicist Allison Griffith argues that there is no archaeological or literary evidence corroborating the usage of these sites for healing or bathing.
 Regarding Rossano specifically, Griffith notes that the known votive assemblage at the site consists of militaristic objects such as greaves or spear points and also bronze figurines, none of which have any associations with healing.
 The archaeologist Elena Isayev argues that Mefitis was likely worshipped in various capacities depending upon the context of the needs of her suppliants.